ndp-software/ts-service-worker/README.md

 #### NOTICE
 This is in testing...
 It works on two very different projects.
 I'd love people to try it out and provide feedback.

-## Overview
+## Overview and Definitions
 he idea is simple: Provide TS-Service-Worker with a Plan and options.
 It will then output a functional Javascript file for the browser.
-The **Plan** applies a series of caching strategies to specified paths.
+The **Plan** applies a series of caching **strategies** to specified **paths**.

 ## Examples